bitwalker/distillery/docs/guides/running_migrations.md

 The approach is the following:

-- Define a module which will execute the migrations, this is a common requirement of all approaches to running migrations in a release.
+  * Define a module which will execute the migrations, this is a common requirement of all approaches to running migrations in a release.
-- Define a custom command which will execute this module for you without requiring that you type the module, function, and arguments yourself.
+  * Define a custom command which will execute this module for you without requiring that you type the module, function, and arguments yourself.

-## Migration Module
+## Migration module

 The following code is an example of a module which will run your Ecto migrations: